everstake/bip39/README.md

-# Generation, verification of mnemonics and obtaining their hash in Argon2 format
+# Generation, verification of mnemonics in BIP39 standard and obtaining their hash in Argon2id format

 ## Build
     go build cmd/cli/bip39.go